-Our common stock is currently traded on the NASDAQ Capital Market under the symbol "YTEN."
-On [●], 2017 the closing price of our common stock was \$ [●] per share.
+Our common stock is currently traded on The Nasdaq Capital Market under the symbol "YTEN."
+On December 14, 2017 the closing price of our common stock was \$3.58 per share.
 We do not intend to apply for listing of the Series A Preferred Stock or warrants on any securities exchange or other trading system.

-The public offering price of the securities offered by this prospectus will be determined by negotiation between us and the underwriters.
-Among the factors considered in determining the public offering price of the units were:
+The public offering price of the securities offered by this prospectus was determined by negotiation between us and the underwriters.
+Among the factors that were considered in determining the public offering price of the units were:

 - · our history and our prospects;

-- the industry in which we operate;
+- · the industry in which we operate;

-- our past and present operating results;
+- · our past and present operating results;

-- the previous experience of our executive officers; and
+- · the previous experience of our executive officers; and

 - the general condition of the securities markets at the time of this offering.